-Some different buildings in the military town can be found in the center.
-First and foremost, there is a movie theater.
+Some different buildings in the military town could be found in the center.
+First and foremost, a movie theater.

-The front part with the main entrance and a foyer has collapsed entirely, but the theater is still in place.
-The seats are gone, but the structure is sizable, and tells about the great number of people that composed the staff of the base in the days of operation.
+The front part with the main entrance and a foyer had already collapsed entirely in 2018, but the theater was still in place at that time.
+The seats were gone, but the structure was sizable, telling about the great number of people that composed the staff of the base in the days of operation.

 On the frame of the ceiling a series of names of locations were probably painted by the troops stationed here, or somebody who was tasked with maintenance works at some point.

-A second interesting building can be found cross the street with respect to the movie theater.
-It is not very clear what its original function was.
-It features four halls at the corners, accessible with small flights of stairs from the outside, and larger halls inside.
-It has just one level, and a pretty broad extension.
+A second interesting building could be found cross the street with respect to the movie theater.
+It is not very clear what its original function was, possibly a mall.
+It featured four halls at the corners, accessible with small flights of stairs from the outside, and larger halls inside.
+It had just one level, and a pretty broad extension.

-Another interesting building is located further west, towards the limit of the military town.
-It features a gracious cantilever roof above the entrance, today in a pretty bad shape.
-Inside, it is today composed of an immense hall, but maybe there used to be dividing frames and walls.
+Another interesting building could be found further west, towards the limit of the military town.
+It featured a gracious cantilever roof above the entrance, albeit in a pretty bad shape.
+Inside, it was composed of an immense hall, but maybe there used to be dividing frames and walls.
 Traces of a reception desk suggest some form of service – pool, gym, spa? – was provided here, and the same is true for the halls to the back, featuring tiled floors and walls.

-Further interesting mystery buildings can be found on the northern limit of the site.
-There is a large, two-levels square building with an inner courtyard, somewhat elevated with respect to the surrounding area.
-Ahead of the entrance there is a pavement decoration with a wind rose.
-The facade is sober but somewhat more modern than all the other buildings.
+Further interesting mystery buildings could be found on the northern limit of the site.
+There was a large, two-levels square building with an inner courtyard, somewhat elevated with respect to the surrounding area.
+Ahead of the entrance there was a pavement decoration with a wind rose.
+The facade was sober but somewhat more modern than all the other buildings.
 A command building, or a school maybe?
-There is also a smaller building on top of a similar low hill cross the street, but the roof is totally collapsed.
+There was also a smaller building on top of a similar low hill cross the street, but the roof had totally collapsed already in 2018.